Back to Reference

 Most popular

-DCIM Software: Your Guide to Data Center Infrastructure Management Tools
+DCIM Software: A Comprehensive Guide to Data Center Infrastructure Management Tools

 Data centers are indispensable for digital operations, but managing them efficiently is no small task.
-Between asset tracking, energy consumption, security, and predictive maintenance, IT leaders need a solution that simplifies complex infrastructure management.
-That’s where data center infrastructure management (DCIM) software comes in.
+Between asset tracking, energy consumption—which for U.S. data centers accounted for about 1.8 percent of total national electricity use in 2014—security, and predictive maintenance, IT leaders need a solution that simplifies complex infrastructure management.
+That's where data center infrastructure management (DCIM) software comes in.

 If you're looking for the best DCIM software to streamline operations, reduce costs, and enhance uptime, you're in the right place.
 This guide breaks down the essentials of DCIM tools, key features to look for, top solutions on the market, and expert tips for selecting the right software for your business.